iocInit() for For advanced or challenge users

 Device Support (Final Call):

-is called for a second and final time.
-This allows device support to perform any final setup that requires the database records to be fully initialized and linked.initHookAfterFinishDevSup
+initDevSupis called for a second and final time.
+This allows device support to perform any final setup that requires the database records to be fully initialized and linked.initHookAfterFinishDevSupis announced.

 -